-Many of us here at Teachstone are parents, or enjoy nieces, nephews, godchildren, and “little friends.”
+Many of our Teachstone staff members are parents, or enjoy nieces, nephews, godchildren, and “little friends.”
 It’s wonderful to welcome new additions to our staff family (the latest arrived just last week!) and to connect with the youngest children.
 Many others are former teachers and educators, who still keep track of their students’ accomplishments.

-National Association for the Education of Young Children (NAEYC) is celebrating the Week of the Young Child™ April 6-13.
+National Association for the Education of Young Children (NAEYC) is celebrating the Week of the Young Child™ April 12-16, 2021.
 It’s a great time to remind ourselves that “children's opportunities are our responsibilities, and to recommit ourselves to ensuring that each and every child experiences the type of early environment—at home, at child care, at school, and in the community—that will promote their early learning.”

 So, this week, let’s raise our voices to recognize the uniqueness and joy of young children.
 Let’s think about how we support their growth and development.
 Let’s make plans to build awareness in our communities about what young children need.
 And then, when this week’s up, let’s continue this conversation because our children deserve it.

 Receive timely updates delivered straight to your inbox.

 From coast to coast and around the globe, there’s a common thread that unites teachers: wanting to be better for their students.

 Even when things are tough in education, educators are striving to be their best.
 Their dedication to equitable, ongoing development is what inspires Teachstone’s work.
 It will take a systematic, data-driven approach to reach the day when all children are afforded excellent education and care.
 And, we are enthusiastic partners in getting to that goal.